Book Review of “Noah’s Compass” by Anne Tyler.

 I have to admit that as I was reading this novel, I wondered about the title, particularly regarding who Noah was.
 However, I eventually realized that the title here was actually a metaphor for Liam, and that the name here refers to the person in the bible story, and not one of Tyler’s characters.
 In other words, this story is about how Liam navigates himself into this new chapter in his life.
 Again, this sounds somewhat mundane, but the warmth and humor that Tyler builds into her characters, combined with some somewhat unusual behavior is what draws her readers in, forcing us to empathize and fall in love with practically every one of them.
 Of course, Tyler’s deceptively simple, third person POV prose mingles beautifully with the natural sounding dialog in a perfect fictional package that feels almost like a memoir.
 However, despite this praise, I do understand why this is a lesser-known Tyler work.
 I think what I was slightly lacking here was one of those “oh wow” moments where everything just slips into place until the conclusion.
 There are a few “aah” moments, however, although they didn’t quite satisfy my desire for a real bang-up of a climax.
 All this means that although I thoroughly enjoyed this book, and can recommend it warmly, I’m going to give it four and a half stars out of five.

-The 2009 novel “Noah’s Compass” by Anne Tyler is available from Amazon US, Amazon UK, Amazon CA, Barnes & Noble, Kobo Books (USA, Canada & Australia), eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (where your purchase goes to support world literacy and libraries) as well as from an IndieBound store near you.
+The 2009 novel “Noah’s Compass” by Anne Tyler is available (via these affiliate links) from Amazon US, Amazon UK, Amazon CA, Barnes & Noble, Kobo Books (USA, Canada & Australia), eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (where your purchase goes to support world literacy and libraries) as well as from an IndieBound store near you.